pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

 ```

-In the case of processing large files it seems well worth sticking to the practice of switching away from bash/powershell for bigger tasks.
+This supports switching away from scripting languages for complex tasks.

 ## Aside